-How we know (not) of our pleasure anatomy
+How we know (not) of our pleasure anatomy.

-A survey led by the UK gynecological cancer charity, Eve Appeal, found that women are more familiar with men’s bodies than their own: while 60% can correctly label a diagram of the male body, just 35% correctly labeled female anatomy (Don’t ask how men scored…).
+A survey led by the UK gynaecological cancer charity, Eve Appeal, found that women are more familiar with men’s bodies than their own: while 60% can correctly label a diagram of the male body, just 35% correctly labeled female anatomy (Don’t ask how men scored…).
 Studies done among college-age women in the US showed consistent results.
 We don’t know our sexual anatomy well enough.

 This translates, with other factors, in a lower interest for masturbation.
 Fewer than half of girls age between 14 to 17 in the US have never masturbated.
 Imagine if we told you that half of teenage boys don’t masturbate, would you believe us?
 And it’s not just teens.
 A survey conducted by Indiana University about masturbation habits for men and women in the United States, showed that the frequency of masturbation for men is always higher than women’s.